Shuboy742/Deployed_Shopify_Chatbot/README.md

 ## 3. Add Chatbot UI to Your Dummy Website
 Add html,css,js (event handling) code in the dummy shopify website in the footer.liquid

+## 4. Commands to run webhooks
+python3 data/app.py api
+ngrok http 5000

+Paste this url in frontend api and shopify webhook

+everytime the ngrok url gets changed

+https://your-ngrok-link/webhook/products

+**Note for (4.)**-if you run this file app.py no need to use scraper.py file.
+If the admin adds the product the backend will automatically call the webhooks and link to the frontend and the chatbot will give real time responses.

 **Note:**  - Replace `API_URL` with your ngrok URL if you are using ngrok (e.g., `https://abcd1234.ngrok.io/chat`).

 **Note**: This chatbot is designed for development and testing purposes.
 For production use, consider implementing additional security measures, error handling, and scalability features.

-**Commands to run webhooks**
-python3 data/app.py api
-ngrok http 5000

-Paste this url in frontend api and shopify webhook everytime the ngrok url gets changed https://your-ngrok-link/webhook/products

 **Results**